 #474 is another bear only seen at Brooks River in the fall.
-Like most bears in September and October, he tends to fish the cut bank and lower river area, although he typically doesn't fish the mouth of the river with many people present.
-Many bears like #474 are only seen in the fall and typically fish the cut bank area.
-These bears, when observed closely, are not usually tolerant of the close proximity of people.
+Like most bears in September and October, he tends to fish the cutbank and lower river areas, although he typically doesn't fish the mouth of the river when many are people present.
+Many bears, like #474, that are only seen in the fall and typically fish the cutbank area, are not usually tolerant of the close proximity of people.